-David has been a professional artist since graduating in 1981, when he won first prize in the Mid Wales Open.
+David has been a professional artist since graduating in 1981, when he won first prize in the Mid-Wales Open.
 He has exhibited widely both in the UK and abroad and is represented by Philips Art Gallery.
-He is a lecturer in Fine Art at the University of Bolton and a PhD candidate at the Postgraduate Arts and Humanities Centre, Manchester.
+He is a lecturer in Fine Art at the University of Bolton and was recently awarded a PhD by the Postgraduate Arts and Humanities Centre at Manchester Metropolitan University.

 In addition to his activity as an artist David has contributed writing and reviews to numerous artists’ projects and publications.
 He is co-director of Rogue Artists’ Studios CIC, the largest artists’ studios in the North of England.

 David’s current work centres on the use of both personal and institutional photographic archives to produce sequences of paintings that address historical and political themes.

 Works in the collections of Deutsche Kreditbank Stiftung Berlin, East Sussex County Council, Rank Xerox, Halliwell’s, Touchstones Rochdale and Steven Berkoff.